-The Corporation operates eleven targeted revolving loan funds.
+The Corporation and its Subsidiary operate twelve targeted revolving loan funds.
 Generally, the loan funds provide financing and other business consultative services to businesses that cannot access traditional sources of loan capital.
 A description of the funds operated and managed by the Corporation and the balances funded are detailed below: